IAIK/CoronaHeatMap/Readme.md

 constexpr uint64_t NOISE_FLOODING_BITS = 368;
 ```

-Then, after compilation, to run the client and the server either run (in the `bin` folder):
+Then, after compilation, to run the client and the server either run (in the `bin` folder, or directly in the docker):

 ```bash
 ./main # runs the client and the server and outputs the runtimes and noise budgets